0x3639/docs/docs/intro/getting-started.md

 # Getting Started
 Welcome to **Zenon Network**, the Network of Momentum (NoM).
 Zenon is a next-generation blockchain that aims to solve the “blockchain trilemma” by delivering a network that is secure, scalable, and truly decentralized.

-By combining cutting-edge cryptography with an innovative architecture, Zenon facilitates fast, feeless transactions and aspires to bridge Bitcoin to a new realm of scalability.
-At the same time, Zenon’s unique approach to smart contracts promises to bring blockchain technology to web2, creating a highly scalable, secure, and decentralized environment for zApps of the future.
+By combining cutting-edge cryptography with an innovative architecture, Zenon facilitates fast, feeless transactions and aspires to bridge Bitcoin to a new dimension of scalability.
+At the same time, Zenon’s unique approach to smart contracts will bring blockchain technology to web2, creating a highly scalable, secure, and decentralized environment for zApps of the future.

 :::info
 "If we need to limit the scope of Zenon and the Network of Momentum under a single specific use-case, the following one should be the most appropriate — a robust platform designed to unlock a new dimension of possibilities for apps." [@medium](https://medium.com/@zenon.network/use-case-dilemma-40516b20e6ef)